grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (Shakes is still running on battery here, so he has no problem hearing Hemi.)

 "Alright," said Hemi again, and climbed over the fairing of the sail and down to the deck.
-Percy watched him shout for Shakes' attention, and when Shakes heard him, he pulled the _Gnat_ alongside the _Prospect_ and he and Hemi ironed out the details of the plan by yelling across the gap between the two boats.
+Percy watched him shout for Shakes's attention, and when Shakes heard him, he pulled the _Gnat_ alongside the _Prospect_ and he and Hemi ironed out the details of the plan by yelling across the gap between the two boats.
 When he was done, Hemi climbed up to the sail and back down into the control room.

 "How much further do we have to go to the shortcut?"
 Percy asked Sir Piero.